toschoch/docker-rsync/README.md

 Overview
 --------

-Rsync connection containers (from, to) for blob storage upload to server.
+Rsync connection containers from/to for blob storage upload to server.
 A compose file with a test setup and customized containers

 Change-Log